micahdbak/exeirus/README.md

 make static_server
 ```

-The previously mentioned programs will be compiled and written to ``static_server/bin`` for further use.
+The previously mentioned programs will be compiled to ``static_server/bin``.

+The several programs mentioned above will compile the HTML documents of the static server to ``static_server/htdocs``.

-Additionally, if you intend to compile certain parts of the static server,
+If you intend to compile certain parts of the static server,
-such as C555's journal or NousTele, you can run the following commands, respectively:
+such as C555's journal, NousTele, or the Announcements,
+you can run the following commands, respectively:

 ```
 make static_blog
 make static_tele
+make static_ann
 ```

 ### The Flask Server

 #### Dependencies

-To install and run the Flask server, you will need to install Flask.
+To install and run the flask server, you will need to install ``Flask``.
-To do this, ensure that Python, the Python ``venv`` module, and the Python ``pip`` package-manager are installed.
+To do this, ensure that python, the python ``venv`` module, and the python ``pip`` package-manager are installed.

 The ``venv`` module is used to create a virtual-environment where all dependencies will be stored.

-The ``pip`` package-manager is used to install Flask.
+The ``pip`` package-manager is used to install ``Flask`` and other dependencies.

 To install these in Ubuntu: